-As part of the improvements made based on the 2024 due diligence results, we provided our entire global sites with D&I(Diversity & Inclusion) education to raise employee awareness of nondiscrimination and humane treatment, Our recruitment process was improved by conducting preinterview training for interviewers and eliminating requirements for unnecessary personal information within submitted resumes.
-We also supplemented our post-disciplinary follow-up process to establish a healthy working environment across global operations, improvement priorities based on the risks uncovered through written assessment and on-site audits
+As part of the improvements made based on the 2024 due diligence results, we provided our entire global sites with D&I(Diversity & Inclusion) education to raise employee awareness of nondiscrimination and humane treatment.
+Our recruitment process was improved by conducting preinterview training for interviewers and eliminating requirements for unnecessary personal information within submitted resumes.
+We also supplemented our post-disciplinary follow-up process to establish a healthy working environment across global operations.